PDFs by language

 The CO2 laser can cut or vaporize (dissolve) tissue with fairly little bleeding.
 It does very little damage to the surrounding or deep tissue.
 This type of laser is sometimes used to treat pre-cancers and some early-stage cancers.

 The argon laser, like the CO2 laser, only goes a short distance into tissue.
-It’s useful in treating skin problems and in treating some types of eye tumors.
+It is useful in treating skin problems and in treating some types of eye tumors.
 It’s sometimes used during colonoscopies (tests to look for colon cancer) to remove polyps before they become cancer.
 It also can be used with light-sensitive drugs to kill cancer cells in a treatment known as photodynamic therapy (PDT).
+Another way it can be used is to help stop bleeding by sealing blood vessels in patients who are getting radiation therapy for certain types of cancer.
+This might be needed in some cases because radiation therapy can damage the blood vessels near the tumor, causing them to tear and bleed.

 Light from this laser can go deeper into tissue than light from other types of lasers, and it can make blood clot quickly.
 Nd:YAG lasers can be used through thin flexible tubes called endoscopes to get to hard-to-reach parts inside the body, such as the esophagus (swallowing tube) or the large intestine (colon).
-This light can also travel through optical fibers (thin, clear tubes), which can be bent, put into a tumor and then heated to destroy the cancer.
+This light can also travel through flexible optical fibers (thin, clear tubes) that are put into a tumor, where the light's heat can destroy it.

 Lasers can be used in 2 main ways to treat cancer:

-Though lasers can be used alone, they are often used with other cancer treatments, such as chemotherapy or radiation.
+Though lasers can be used alone, they are often used with other cancer treatments, such as chemotherapy or radiation therapy.

 Lasers are used this way to treat many kinds of cancer.
 Here are some examples: